 Application

-Qualifications and knowledge required for admission
+Qualifications and knowledge required for admission:

 Bachelor's graduates in Geological Sciences (L-34), as well as in the corresponding degree class pursuant to Ministerial Decree 509/99, are eligible to enrol in the Master's degree programme in Earth Sciences.

-Bachelor's graduates of other degree programmes and applicants holding an equivalent foreign degree may also enrol in the programme, provided that they have completed adequate academic training in the core branches of Earth Sciences, i.e. they have earned at least 44 CFU/ECTS credits in the following scientific-disciplinary sectors: GEO/01, GEO/02, GEO/03, GEO/04, GEO/05, GEO/06, GEO/07, GEO/08, GEO/09, GEO/10, GEO/11, GEO/12.
+Bachelor's graduates of other degree programmes and applicants holding an equivalent foreign degree may also enrol in the programme, provided that they have completed adequate academic training in the core branches of Earth Sciences, i.e. they have earned at least 44 CFU/ECTS credits in the following scientific-disciplinary sectors: GEOS (GEOS-01/A, GEOS-01/B, GEOS-01/C, GEOS-01/D, GEOS/02A, GEOS-02/B, GEOS-02/C, GEOS-03/A, GEOS-03/B, GEOS-04/A, GEOS-04/B, GEOS-04/C).

-Proficiency in English at a B2 level or higher under the Common European Framework of Reference for Languages (CEFR) is required for admission.
+Proficiency in English at level B2 or higher according to the Common European Framework of Reference for Languages (CEFR) is required for admission.

-The B2-level requirement will be ascertained by the University Language Centre (SLAM) during the admission process, as follows:
+The B2-level requirement will be ascertained by the University Language Centre (SLAM) upon admission as follows:

-- entry test administered by the University Language Centre (SLAM) according to the calendar published on the website: https://www.unimi.it/en/node/39267.
-Those who fail to submit a valid certificate or do not meet the required proficiency level will be instructed, during the admission procedure, to take the entry test.
+Applicants who fail to submit a valid certificate or do not meet the required proficiency level will be instructed during the admission procedure to take the Entry test.

-Applicants who do not take or pass the entry test will be required to obtain a language proficiency certificate recognised by the University (see https://www.unimi.it/en/node/39322) and deliver it to the SLAM via the InformaStudenti service by the deadline fixed for the Master's programme (https://www.unimi.it/en/node/39267/).
+Applicants who do not take or pass the Entry test will be required to obtain a language proficiency certificate recognized by the University (see https://www.unimi.it/en/node/39322) and submit it to SLAM via the InformaStudenti service by the deadline set by the master's degree programme (https://www.unimi.it/en/node/39267/).

-Applicants who do not meet the requirement by said deadline will not be admitted to the Master's degree programme and may not sit any further tests.
+Applicants who fail to meet the requirement by said deadline will not be admitted to the master's degree programme and may not sit any further tests.

 Applicants will be required to present a valid ID, and a copy of the same to be given to the Admission Board.
 As the interview dates approaches, applicants should check their application email regularly, as they may receive urgent communications.